- Visit the Reserve

 Avian biologist Robert Patton began the monthly counts in 1986 as the county's supervising Park Ranger at San Elijo Lagoon.
 After leaving his post, he continued as a volunteer, coordinating expansion of the survey to lagoon-wide monthly bird counts with the assistance of conservancy volunteers.

-Birds of San Elijo Lagoon (PDF)
+Birds of San Elijo Lagoon (PPT)